CUSTOMER STORY

 Read More

-Barbara Hale has navigated the challenges of Stage 4 cancer through multiple rounds of treatment.
-After her first radiation and chemotherapy treatments, Hale's cancer returned the following year, bringing added complications including neuropathy, lymphedema and muscle loss.
+Barbara Hale has navigated the challenges of stage 4 cancer through multiple rounds of treatment.
+After her first radiation and chemotherapy treatments, Hale's cancer returned the following year, bringing added complications, including neuropathy, lymphedema and muscle loss.
 As her condition progressed, she transitioned from using a cane to a walker and eventually to a power wheelchair.

-Life Before a Wheelchair Van: Navigating Mobility and Transportation Struggles
+Life Before a Wheelchair Van

 Soon, she was forced to live away from her husband and closer to work.
 Without an accessible vehicle, she lived with a friend and relied on rideshare services to get where she needed to go.

-“I used Uber a lot while I lived with her because if I was at work and had an appointment, Uber is still semi‑independent,” she said.
-But that independence only lasted while she could walk.
-“Once I got to the point where I couldn't walk at all, I couldn't use Uber because they couldn't take my wheelchair unless I took my manual wheelchair.
-They couldn't take my electric wheelchair, which is what I wanted.”
+"Once I got to the point where I couldn't walk at all, I couldn't use Uber because they couldn't take my wheelchair unless I took my manual wheelchair.
+They couldn't take my electric wheelchair, which is what I wanted," she said.

 An independent person, Hale was grateful for her friend's hospitality but wanted more independence.

-“I had to get an apartment across the street from work because I couldn't drive.
-I took my wheelchair and went from my apartment to the office in the wheelchair because for a year, I was without a vehicle,” she said.
-Hale knew she not only wanted to drive her own vehicle but also to move back in with her husband.
-Eventually, she worked with her local BraunAbility dealer and a driver rehabilitation specialist to get behind the wheel.
+"I had to get an apartment across the street from work because I couldn't drive.
+I took my wheelchair and went from my apartment to the office in the wheelchair because, for a year, I was without a vehicle," Hale said.

-The Road to Driving Independence for People with Disabilities
+Driving Independence for People With Disabilities

-Hale’s first BraunAbility vehicle was identical to the one she drives today: a blue Toyota Sienna hybrid with a powered ramp and hand controls to fit her needs.
-Hale said, “I wanted to be able to drive.
-My main concern was being able to drive again after losing my mobility."
+Hale's first BraunAbility vehicle was identical to the one she drives today: a blue Toyota Sienna hybrid with a powered ramp and hand controls to fit her needs.

-Hale found confidence in her driving abilities when a certified driver rehabilitation specialist helped her learn to drive using hand controls.
-She recalled the first time she drove her accessible van, saying she was initially nervous but gained confidence quickly.
-“My driving teacher made me get on the freeway before she would allow me to pass driver’s training and take the driver’s test.
+"My driving teacher made me get on the freeway before she would allow me to pass driver's training and take the driver's test.
 I was so scared, and I probably drove slowly, but I made it home.
 After that, I got a lot more confidence.
 Now, I drive like I used to drive.
 It's normal for me to get in and drive with my hands.
-Driving an adapted vehicle is life-changing," she said.
+Driving an adapted vehicle is life-changing," Hale said.

 It's an easy vehicle to drive, and it can be modified in different ways to accommodate most people.
 It runs just like a regular vehicle.
 It changed my life completely.